raspberrypilearning/dojo-mentoring/en/quiz2/question_2.md

 - (x) Admit you don’t know and support them to find the answer.

   --- feedback ---
-This can be by helping them look up the answer on a search engine, asking their peers, finding a similar project online, asking other mentors and preparing in advance for similar JS projects in the future.
+This can be by helping them look up the answer on a search engine, asking their peers, finding a similar project online, asking other mentors and preparing in advance for similar JavaScript projects in the future.
 Use it as a learning moment for yourself and the wider group.

   --- /feedback ---